 Among the many buildings at Toshogu, particularly notable ones include a pretty five story pagoda in front of the main entrance gate.
 The main pillar of the pagoda hangs ten centimeters above ground - an interesting feature installed to combat the lengthening and shrinkage of the wood over time.
 The interior of the pagoda is only periodically open to visitors at a separate fee.

 The paid area starts at the entrance gate.
 Upon entering, visitors will first come across a group of ostentatiously built storehouses.
 Of the many colorful and elaborate wood carvings that decorate the storehouses, the most famous ones are those of the "see no evil, speak no evil and hear no evil" monkeys and the Sozonozo Elephants ("imagined elephants") that were carved by an artist who had never seen elephants.

-Past the storehouses stands the renowned Yomeimon Gate which is currently being renovated and covered up by scaffodling (see construction note above).
+Past the storehouses stands the renowned Yomeimon Gate.
 It is perhaps Japan's most ornate structure, giving off a grand and imposing air with its intricate decorations and architectural features.

 A path to the left of Yomeimon leads to the Honjido Hall which features the "Crying Dragon".
 This is a large painting of a dragon on the ceiling of the hall, which is thus named because a bright ringing sound can be heard when two pieces of wood are clapped directly under its head due to the acoustics of the hall.
 The clapping of the wood is frequently performed to visitors by a priest.